 Your goal is to match the solution “risk” profile to your organization’s risk profile.
 If your tolerance for risk is high in one area of operations and low in another, then focus your “riskier” solutions in those areas.
 If your overall risk tolerance is low, then buying emerging solutions from IoT startups isn’t for you.
 No amount of risk management will adequately offset the risk that will likely occur.

 2. Buy for today’s needs, not tomorrow’s

-In an emerging market, technology standards, use cases, and solutions are continuously evolving.
+In an emerging market, technology standards, Applications, and solutions are continuously evolving.
 Plan what you need today, and buy a solution which gives you that.
 Trying to predict the future in a very dynamic environment is difficult.
 Don’t overthink and over-invest.
 Don’t expect the solution to fit your evolving vision and don’t base your return on investment (ROI) on a future that may not happen.

 3. Keep your options open

 In the dynamic IoT market, there are no “one size fits all” solutions, no “tried and true” recipes, and no established market leaders.
 Don’t lock yourself in to one or two vendors too soon (unless you have no other options).
 Work with different vendors for different applications.
 At present, no one vendor will be able to give you everything you need.
-Expand your use cases and evolve your solution over time.
+Expand your Applications and evolve your solution over time.

 4. Look beyond ROI and cost